rapidspeciation/biodiversity_genomics_course/exercises/06_PopStructure_saraSapho.md

 - `--keep` - Filter out all samples not named in a file.
 - `--geno` - Filter out variants with missing call rates exceeding the provided value.
 - `--min-alleles` - Filter out variants with fewer than given # of alleles
-- `-max-alleles` - Filter out variants with more than given # of alleles
+- `--max-alleles` - Filter out variants with more than given # of alleles
 - `--mac` - Filter out variants with minor allele count lower than #
 - `--bp-space` - Remove variants so each pair is no closer than the given distance.